alex-popov-tech/toundra/README.md

 # CRunner
-Concurrent test runner for Javascript written in Typescript.
+Test runner for Javascript, which supports easy parallelization by test.

 ## Core features
 * Easy concurrency for running tests in parallel - you need to specify how many threads you want to use and you are